SidTheChillGuy/StonePaperScissor/README.md

 This method can be used for multiple purposes other then just games.

 Please run the executable in Powershell or terminal.
+Update: Latest version supports standalone as well as embedded execution.